bairyn/fuhivla-forms/table-simplified-info.md

 # Comprehensive fu'ivla forms

-## fu'ivla-forms: comprehensive fu'ivla forms.
+## fu'ivla-forms: comprehensive fu'ivla forms

 Lojban ‘content words’ brivla have 3 forms: gismu, lujvo, and fu'ivla.
 This project shows the comprehensive form of fu'ivla, which are the most flexible in